Man in blue scrubs on blue background.

 Continuing education: CPhTs must recertify every two years by completing 20 hours of continuing education, including at least one hour of pharmacy law and one hour of patient safety.

-Job outlook and growth potential: Pharmacy technicians are experiencing 4% job growth.
-While lower than average, it is expected due to many CPhTs leaving the field over the last few years.
+Job outlook and growth potential: Pharmacy technicians are experiencing 7% job growth.

 Pros: